-Total Number of Accounts Subject to Total Assets of Accounts Subject to a
+Total Number of Total Assets of

+Total Assets Accounts Subject Accounts Subject

+of to to a Performance-

-Total Number of · · Performance-
+Total Number of Accounts a Performance- Based Fee

-Type of Accounts Accounts Accounts Based Fee Based Fee
+Type of Accounts Accounts (millions) Based Fee (millions)

-Registered Investment Companies 0 0 0 0
+Registered Investment Companies 0 \$0 0 \$0

-Other Pooled Investment Vehicles 0 0 0 0
+Other Pooled Investment Vehicles 0 \$0 0 \$0

-Other Accounts 0 0 0 0
+Other Accounts 0 \$0 0 \$0

 Portfolio Manager Fund Ownership.
 The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of the date of this SAI, the Fund had not yet commenced operations and no Shares were owned by the portfolio managers.
+A